HERA-Team/librarian/docs/Ingesting.md

 the name is permanent and unchangeable, so once you upload a file you’re stuck with it.

-Second, remember how we said that each file is associated with an obsid?
+Second, the vast majority of files should be associated with an obsid (observation identifier).
 By default, the uploader script will infer that obsid by matching it with existing file sharing the same prefix — specifically, the same text before the *third* period (.) in the the filename.
 That would be `zen.2557561.66007` in this case.
 If nothing matches, your upload will be rejected.
 (It is possible, to override this default inference behavior using the not-really-documented `--meta=json-stdin` option, but this is not something that regular users should have to worry about.)

-Second, each file has a “type” associated with it, which is a short string describing its format.
+Third, each file has a “type” associated with it, which is a short string describing its format.
 By default, the uploader script guesses it from the final extension of the filename — the type would be “hdf” in the example above.
 We don’t use these types right now, but please make sure the extension